Choroid plexus tumor

 Choroid plexus tumors are a rare type of cancer that occur from the brain tissue called choroid plexus of the brain.
 Choroid plexus tumors are uncommon tumors of the central nervous system that account for 0.5–0.6% of intracranial neoplasms in people of all ages.
-Choroid plexus papilloma, atypical choroid plexus papilloma, and choroid plexus carcinoma are the three World Health Organization grades for these cancers, respectively.
+Choroid plexus papilloma, atypical choroid plexus papilloma, and choroid plexus carcinoma are the three World Health Organization types for these neoplasms.
 Children under the age of five account for 10% of cases of choroid plexus tumors.
 In children and adults, respectively, the lateral ventricle and the fourth ventricle are common locations, About 5% of all choroid plexus tumors are located in the third ventricle.
 Along with other unusual places such the cerebellopontine angle, the Luschka foramen, or brain parenchyma, the third ventricle is a rare location for choroid plexus tumors.
 Together, atypical choroid plexus papilloma, and choroid plexus carcinoma make up around 25% of all choroid plexus tumors.
 Although there have been reports of third ventricle choroid plexus papillomas in people in their fifth decade of life, only 14% of choroid plexus tumors are reported to arise in infants.
 Most findings indicate that choroid plexus tumors have no sex predilection.